idvorkin/idvorkin.github.io/_d/mental-pain.md

 ### Pride vs Self Confidence vs Hubris/Arrogance

 Interesting - in Dr. Raphs's model, pride is good, arrogance is bad.
 The test for the boundary is "how impressive is the achievement?"
 To be dramatic my post on arrogrance is called [pride ducking with you](/pride).

+## For more info

+This is mostly my summary of [this](https://whatilearnedsofar.com/theory/suffering/)